Definition: Defining the Meaning of Dementia

 The main method to prevent dementia is to live an active life, both mentally and physically.
 It appears that the regular moderate consumption of alcohol (beer, wine, or distilled spirits) may reduce risk.

-Facts: 2 Types of Dementia at Once
+Quick Facts: 2 Types of Dementia at Once

 It is possible for a patient to have two types of dementia at the same time.
 About 10% of people with dementia have what is known as mixed dementia, which is usually a combination of Alzheimer's disease and another type of dementia such as frontotemporal dementia or vascular dementia.
 Mixed dementia, Alzheimer's plus another type of dementia, has been shown in autopsies to occur in up to 45 percent of people with dementia.
 Additional psychological and behavioral problems that often affect people who have dementia include:

 - Depression and/or anxiety

 - Disinhibition and impulsivity

 - Delusions (often believing people are stealing from them) or hallucinations